 Although you may be more prone to hearing loss due to genes, often times it is the noise from your environment that has a greater impact on healthy hearing.

-Safeguarding measures such as wearing earplugs, taking breaks from music concerts and using decibel apps such as Decibel 10th can help prevent damage from your daily environment.
+Safeguarding measures such as wearing earplugs, taking breaks from music concerts, and using decibel apps such as Decibel 10th can help prevent damage to your daily environment.

 The genes responsible for hearing loss may not show up actively in most family members, but can still be passed on.
 Like many other medical conditions, it is better to research your extended family history to find out which illnesses run in the family.